tez-capital/docs.tez.capital_content/en/tezbake/tutorials/updating.md

 tezbake upgrade -s
 ```

-> The `-s` flag is used when there is a need to manually upgrade the Octez storage.
+> **ℹ️ INFO:** The `-s` flag is used when there is a need to manually upgrade the Octez storage.
 This is a rare case and is only needed when the Octez storage format changes.
 This flag is not needed for regular updates.
 Using the flag when there is no update to storage needed doesn't have an impact on your baker.

 ## (B) Update Octez binaries only